 1. See Amsterdam in Bloom

-In April, thousands of tulips bloom all across the city.
+Around April, thousands of tulips bloom all across the city.
 Seeing the colourful displays has to be one of the top things to do over Easter in Amsterdam.

 The Amsterdam Tulip Festival takes place from the 1st until the 30th April.
 With the second half of April promising the brightest and most beautiful blooms, Easter in Amsterdam is the perfect time to see tulips at their best.